Xindots Has Introduced A Rewards Program - Is It Any Good?

 - $5 Voucher = 4500 points (900pts/$)

-The $1 voucher could make sense if you only had enough points for the $1 voucher, but there is literally no incentive to purchase a voucher beyond $2.
+The $1 voucher could make sense if you only had enough points for the $1 voucher, but there is not much incentive to purchase a voucher beyond $2.
+How it might make sense is if you really don't intend to use the app much, and you want to clear your points out with one big $5 voucher at a merchant with slightly more expensive food.

 $1 spent earns you 5 points, and you need 1000 points for a $1 voucher.
 This gives you a rate of return of 0.5% (i.e. every $1 you spend earns you 0.5 cents in "cashback").
 This rate increases to 0.55% based on 900pts/$ required for the $2-5 Vouchers.